andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

 ### Starting fresh every time

 I've found that sometimes it helps to have a freshly seeded data store every time I the app while I'm in development mode.
 When I'm testing the UI, I may create new entities during my manual testing, but one of the convenient things about seeding the data store is that I don't _have_ to.
 And even if I did, it's often quite nice to start fresh each run.
-To do this we'll dive into some of the boilerplate code that XCode generates for us when we choose to use Core Data when we create the project.
+To do this we'll dive into some of the boilerplate code that Xcode generates for us when we choose to use Core Data when we create the project.
 Specifically, we'll target the `persistentStoreCoordinator` closure:

 ```swift
 lazy var persistentStoreCoordinator: NSPersistentStoreCoordinator = {